 By reset, we mean deleting certain temporary files from Safari, which should fix potential errors.
 You can do it with a free version of CleanMyMac, a popular Mac maintenance suite.

-- Locate Safari in the right-hand window.
-(Tip: if you can’t see Safari, go to CleanMyMac X > Preferences > Ignore List, choose Uninstaller, and uncheck the box labeled Ignore system applications.
+Tip: if you can’t see Safari, go to CleanMyMac > Settings > Ignore List, choose Uninstaller, and deselect the checkbox labeled Ignore system applications.
+After the next scan, it should appear.

 Safari crashes frequently